rubyonracetracks/tutorial-rails-rubymn2/03-05-sponsor_edit.md

     assert page.has_no_link?('Edit Sponsor', href: sponsor_path(@sponsor1))
   end

-  test 'visitor does not get button to edit sponsor' do
+  test 'visitor may not edit sponsor' do
     check_redirect_edit
     check_no_edit_button
   end

-  test 'user does not get button to add sponsor' do
+  test 'user may not edit sponsor' do
     login_as(@u1, scope: :user)
     check_redirect_edit
     check_no_edit_button
   end

-  test 'regular admin does not get button to add sponsor' do
+  test 'regular admin may not edit sponsor' do
     login_as(@a4, scope: :admin)
     check_redirect_edit
     check_no_edit_button